opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 1. As a user, when a new report is available I should see a notification status in the reporting icon in the sidebar
 1. As a user, when a report fails due to an error, I should see the report with a failed status on the `Reports` list.
 1. As a report definition owner, when a report fails to trigger due to an error, I should receive a kibana toast alert letting me know that the report failed.
+1. As a report definition owner, when a report fails to trigger due to an error, I should receive the root cause of the error origin (no content, internal error, no permission etc..)

 #### View report definition details
 1. As a user, I should be able to view all my saved definition settings.